oteguro/Universal-Color-Checker/README.md

 ## Description
 Universal-Color-Checker enables you to emulate the vision of color vision minorities.
-You can attach this to any application you want to see in real-time.
+You can attach it to any application you want to see in real-time.

 DirectX application
 ![screen_shot_01](https://user-images.githubusercontent.com/492709/117237906-dcd86b00-ae66-11eb-959f-30276ca0f000.png)